My-projects-Files/Mark-2-Cyber-security/Network-security/README.md

 **Dictionary attacks** : It uses a similar technique as bruteforce, in this attackers use a list of commonly used passwords and stolen credentials from previous breaches to access a system. attackers originally used a list of words from the dictionary to guess the passwords, so they are called dictionary attacks.

 NOTE: using brute force is tedious and time consuming process, so they are range of tools attackers use to conduct their attacks.

+## Rainbow tables :
+It is a file of pre-generated hash values and their associated plain text .They like dictionaries of weak passwords.